 - ToCurrency = INR

-Verify the response in the response tab and also in the hard drive to ensure both responses are identical.
+With the completion of these steps, we have stored the response data on our local drive successfully.
+Verify the response in the response tab and on the hard drive to ensure they both match.

-2) SoapUI Pro will give you auto-generated code like this.
+2) SoapUI Pro will give you code like this automatically:

 def request = context.expand( ‘${ConversionRate#Request}’ )

-3) Then add the following script in the next line
+3) Add the following script on the next line:

 new File( “D:/groovy/” + “_request.txt” ).write( request )

-If we execute this script, we will get a file with the name of _request.txt in our local drive as mentioned in the script.
+By running this script, a file named “_request.txt” will be created in your local drive as mentioned in the script.

 testCase.getTestStepByName(<teststep name>).getProperty(“Request”).getValue()